MomenMahmoud7/viwell/README.md

 ### components

-- Business related components will be direct under components folder.
+- Business-related components will be directly under the components folder.

-- UI only related components will be under UI folder.
+- UI-related components will be under the UI folder.

 ### hooks